asaez97/Kybernetika_Mop_TAN/README.md

   datos.RDa contains continuous and discrete variables, while datosDisc.RDa contains only discrete variables.
 In this file, the continuous variables are discretized.
+We also included the following files:
+- example.R: A R file with a toy example for fit TAN models.
+- data.Rda: A R data file with the toy dataset.

 ## Packages needed for running the code